-In 2009, First 5 San Diego conducted an extensive and collaborative process to develop the 2010-2015 Strategic Plan and work to narrow its scope.
+In 2009, First 5 San Diego conducted an extensive and collaborative process to develop the 2010-2015 Strategic Plan.
 First 5 San Diego engaged parents and service providers, Commissioners, staff, the Technical and Professional Advisory Committee (TPAC), and the Strategic Planning Team to develop the plan.